tfjmp/website/content/post/phd-proposal/index.md

 Your goal is to demonstrate than your proposed thesis is non-trivial, novel, plausible and, importantly, useful.

-You can subdivide your thesis statement into multiple research questions, but you must ensure that they are clearly interconnected, and that they will lead to a coherent thesis story.
+You can later subdivide your thesis statement into multiple research questions, but you must ensure that they are clearly interconnected, and that they will lead to a coherent thesis story.
 You should also discuss why answering those questions is important.